IBM/ibmi-oss-docs/mariadb/MIGRATION-10.6.md

  	# NOTE: If the IPv6 interface is disabled you will need to explicity set the bind address
  	# For example:
  	# mariadbd-safe --bind-address=0.0.0.0 &
- 	# Refer the mariadb docs for more info
+ 	# Refer to the MariaDB docs for more info
  	# https://mariadb.com/kb/en/configuring-mariadb-for-remote-client-access/
  	# https://mariadb.com/kb/en/server-system-variables/#bind_address
 	```